hhu-adam/GameSkeleton/README.md

 - Once you've created your repo from this template, click the green "Code" button and choose "Codespaces" > "Create codespace on main".
 - After a few minutes, your Codespace should be ready for you to work on.
+  Open a terminal and run "bash .devcontainer/open-game.sh" to open your browser to the game.